 The Hauser Memorial Library is a central part of the intellectual and cultural life at Reed.
 Its primary mission is to provide collections and services that support the educational goals of the college.
 Book stacks are open to encourage browsing of the collections.
-Desks and carrels wired for internet access are distributed throughout the building, which also supports wireless network access.
-A computer-equipped reading room is a popular place for doing research, writing papers, or checking email.
+Study desks, carrels, and comfortable seating are distributed throughout the building, which also supports wireless network access.
+A computer-equipped reading room is a popular place for writing and research.
 Library staff members endeavor to maintain an atmosphere that is informal and conducive to study.

-The library houses a collection of over 630,000 volumes.
+The library houses a collection of over 680,000 volumes.
 It is a depository for U.S. government publications and maintains special collections of rare books, manuscripts, and archival materials.
-A collection of nearly 160,000 digital images supports instruction and research in art, classics, humanities, history, and other disciplines.
+A collection of nearly 230,000 digital images supports instruction and research in art, humanities, history, and other disciplines.

 Reed’s carefully built collection provides strong support for student coursework and for individual research interests.
-The library catalog can be searched not only in the library, but also from any computer on the campus network.
-Students can consult a wide variety of databases and online resources to retrieve citations for books and journal articles on a particular subject, and they have access to a wealth of full-text electronic resources.
-Reed students have borrowing privileges at most Oregon and Washington academic libraries and can search their holdings using the Summit union catalog.
-Students can place direct online requests for books in these other library collections and have the titles delivered to Reed.
+Students can consult a wide variety of databases and online resources to access journal articles, e-books data, maps, and images on a wide range of subjects.
+Reed students have borrowing privileges at most Oregon and Washington academic libraries.
+Students can place direct online requests for books and additional resources in these other library collections and have the titles delivered to Reed.

 The library is open over 120 hours each week.
-Librarians staff the reference desk to aid students in their research and also answer reference questions using email, online chat, and text messaging.
-They offer class-related instruction in the use of library resources and methods for exploring worldwide resources available over the internet.
+Librarians staff the reference desk to aid students in their research and answer reference questions using email, online chat, and text messaging.
+They offer class-related instruction in the use of library resources and methods for exploring print and digital resources.
 Students are encouraged to consult a reference librarian for more information on library resources and services.
 The library’s website can be found at www.library.reed.edu.

 Reed’s educational technology center (ETC) and other campus computing facilities are designed to provide students with a rich and diverse set of tools for learning, research, and communication.
-All students have unlimited access to information resource centers (IRCs), which are available 24 hours a day, 7 days a week.
-Instructional technology is used in every academic department at Reed, and there are specialized student computing labs in art, biology, chemistry, foreign languages, the performing arts, physics, psychology, public policy, and other areas.
+Students have unlimited access to computing labs, known as information resource centers (IRCs), 24 hours a day, 7 days a week.
+Instructional technology is used in every academic department at Reed, and there are specialized student computing labs in art, biology, chemistry, foreign languages, linguistics, the performing arts, physics, psychology, public policy, and other areas.

 Available to students are software troubleshooting, hardware repairs, consulting about purchases, training in the use of Macintosh, Windows, and Linux computers, and other technology services.